5 (British TV channel): 2016–2020

+2020–2025

-The idents were replaced on 26 February 2020 with a new set focusing more on the logo on coloured backdrops mainly pink, green, orange, blue, teal and black.
+The idents were changed on 26 February 2020 with a new set focusing more on the logo on coloured backdrops pink, green, orange, blue, teal and black.

+In August 2024, Channel 5's owner Paramount announced that it would be combining Channel 5 and My5 under a single brand to launch Q1 2025 simply known as "5".
+Therefore these idents were retired on 12 March 2025, with the segmented '5' continuing on for the relaunch.

+2025–present

+The 2020 ident concept was recycled with the new colours for a new generic ident in 2025, which debuted at 9.15am on 12 March 2025.
+Despite the change from Channel 5 to simply 5, sister channels 5Star, 5USA, 5Select and 5Action have remained the same.

 Audience share

-Below are the official audience shares in percent for Channel 5 since its launch in 1997.
+Below are the official audience shares in per cent for Channel 5 since its launch in 1997.
 Data provided by BARB.
-The channel consistently is the fifth most watched channel in country, usually being beaten by main rivals BBC One, BBC Two, ITV and Channel 4.
+The channel consistently is the fifth most watched channel in the country, usually being beaten by main rivals BBC One, BBC Two, ITV and Channel 4.

 Audience share rose consistently for the first seven years of broadcast, reaching a peak of 6.6% in 2004.
 Two years later the audience share had dropped to under 5.0%.
 In 2012, the audience share rose to 4.5%, the first yearly rise for the channel in audience share since 2009.
 In July 2013, Channel 5 overtook Channel 4 when taking into account consolidated shares, for the first time.
 As of 2020 (the last full year published by BARB), the channel averages 4.1% of the total audience share.